AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 Some platforms don't do this, so you will be getting extra value for free.

 I prefer my DataPredict ecosystem to be production-grade and research-grade.
 Not toy libraries that doesn't scale.
-As such high quality will be mantained at all costs and at all times.
+As such, high quality will be mantained at all costs and at all times.
 This also includes catching up with the latest research and implement them into the DataPredict ecosystem.

 ## Value Is Also Dependent On How You Use It